A modified recursive transfer matrix algorithm for radiation and scattering computation of a multilayer sphere: Introduction

-As early as 1951, Aden and Kerker\cite{aden51} extended the Lorentz-Mie theory to the case of coated spheres.
+As early as 1951, Aden and Kerker \cite{aden51} extended the Lorentz-Mie theory to the case of coated spheres.
 For multilayered spheres, the electric and magnetic fields are represented as multipole expansions, with the coefficients of these expansions determined by the boundary conditions at the interfaces of the sphere's layers.
-Kerker\cite{kerker57} further extended this theory to multilayered spheres.
+Kerker \cite{kerker57} further extended this theory to multilayered spheres.
 In the early days, applying Kerker's formulas to calculate the scattering of multilayered spheres often encountered various numerical issues, partly due to the use of incorrect recurrence formulas for calculating Bessel functions.
 Even with correct recurrence formulas, numerical problems still arose when calculating thin-shell spheres, strongly absorbing media, and highly multilayered cases.
-To address these numerical stability issues, Toon and Ackerman\cite{toon81} reformulated Kerker's equations using logarithmic derivatives, providing a stable algorithm for scattering by double-layered spheres.
-Further, Wu and Wang\cite{wu91} proposed a concise recursive method to calculate electromagnetic scattering coefficients for arbitrary multilayered spheres.
-Johnson\cite{johnson96} also developed a slightly different recurrence algorithm.
+To address these numerical stability issues, Toon and Ackerman \cite{toon81} reformulated Kerker's equations using logarithmic derivatives, providing a stable algorithm for scattering by double-layered spheres.
+Further, Wu and Wang \cite{wu91} proposed a concise recursive method to calculate electromagnetic scattering coefficients for arbitrary multilayered spheres.
+Johnson \cite{johnson96} also developed a slightly different recurrence algorithm.
 However, numerical errors persisted when dealing with thin, strongly absorbing shells.
-Kaiser and Schweiger\cite{kaiser93} proposed a numerically stable algorithm for calculating Mie scattering coefficients of coated spheres, but it could not be easily extended to arbitrary multilayered spheres.
-Building on the work of Wu and Wang, Yang\cite{yang03} proposed an improved recursive algorithm for stable calculations of Mie scattering coefficients in complex cases, such as multilayered and strongly absorbing media.
-In the field of electromagnetics, Chew\cite{chew95} developed a layered medium framework suitable for spherical cases, which resulted in concise recurrence formulas.
-Recently, Yuan et al.\cite{yuan23} introduced these ideas into the spherical layered medium framework, yielding a set of numerically stable calculation schemes.
-In mathematical physics, Moroz\cite{moroz05} proposed the transfer matrix method for solving the electromagnetic wave scattering problem of multilayered spheres.
-The transfer matrix method is an important and highly efficient technique for solving general scattering problems, although it still has some limitations in terms of applicability\cite{pena09, rasskazov20}.
+Kaiser and Schweiger \cite{kaiser93} proposed a numerically stable algorithm for calculating Mie scattering coefficients of coated spheres, but it could not be easily extended to arbitrary multilayered spheres.
+Building on the work of Wu and Wang \cite{wu91}, Yang \cite{yang03} proposed an improved recursive algorithm for stable calculations of Mie scattering coefficients in complex cases, such as multilayered and strongly absorbing media.
+In the field of electromagnetics, Chew \cite{chew95} developed a layered medium framework suitable for spherical cases, which resulted in concise recurrence formulas.
+Recently, Yuan et al. \cite{yuan23} introduced these ideas into the spherical layered medium framework, yielding a set of numerically stable calculation schemes.
+In mathematical physics, Moroz \cite{moroz05} introduced the transfer matrix method to address the electromagnetic wave scattering problem in multilayered spheres.
+This approach, referred to as the Recursive Transfer Matrix Method (RTMM) by Moroz, is denoted here as the Recursive Transfer Matrix Algorithm (RTMA) to emphasize its algorithmic implementation.
+The transfer matrix method is an important and highly efficient technique for solving general scattering problems, although it still has some limitations in terms of applicability \cite{pena09, rasskazov20}.